 In 1996 the tribunal launched a new system for hearing claims.
-All the claims in a single district were researched together and their research was compiled into a casebook.
-The combined claims were then heard by one tribunal panel which released its findings in a single large report.
+All the claims in a single district were researched together and the research was compiled in a casebook.
+The combined claims were then heard by a tribunal panel which released its findings in a single large report.
 The first tribunal inquiry under this system was for the Mōhaka ki Ahuriri district in Hawke’s Bay.

 As a law student in the 1980s Joe Williams was singer and lead guitarist for the reggae band Aotearoa.
 The band had a hit in 1985 with the single ‘Maranga ake ai’, a call to Māori youth to rise up and take pride in their identity.
 Judge Williams continued to perform occasionally when chair of the Waitangi Tribunal, and later a High Court judge.